arthurcornelio88/bike-count-prediction-app/docs/dags.md

 5. **ALL GOOD** (drift < 30% AND good metrics): Continue monitoring, no action

 **Thresholds:**

+These thresholds are configurable (for example, via a .env file) and should be tuned to reflect real production behavior, monitoring objectives, and operational constraints.

+Example:

 - R² critical: 0.65 (below = immediate retrain)
 - R² warning: 0.70 (below + high drift = proactive retrain)